Zabooby/mpv-config/README.md

 <p align="center"><img width=100% src="https://github.com/Zabooby/mpv-config/assets/78969986/680aba31-e4b9-4d31-82d0-a7dbcb181bba" alt="mpv screenshot"></p>

 ## Overview
 Just my personal config files for use in [mpv](https://mpv.io/), a free, open-source, & cross-platform media player, with a focus on quality and a practical yet comfortable viewing experience.
-Contains tuned profiles (for up/downscaling, live action & anime), custom key bindings, a GUI, as well as multiple scripts, shaders & filters serving different functions.
+Contains tuned profiles (for up/downscaling, live action & anime), custom key bindings, a GUI, as well as multiple scripts, shaders & filters all serving different functions.
 Suitable for both high and low-end computers (with some tweaks).

 Before installing, please take your time to read this whole README as common issues can be easily solved by simply reading carefully.